ncase/anxiety/scenes/act4.md

 (...1001)

 h: Huh.
+That was weird.
 I wonder what was going on in their head.

 h: Anyway, you were saying?